-Companies must have a data definition that powers a unified data language across the organisation.
+Companies must have a data definition that powers a unified data language across the organization.
 Many businesses spend huge amounts of resources cobbling together different digital marketing tools instead of running campaigns.
-Start with your digital foundation first, so you can focus on using data to generate revenue instead of simply integrating and normalising it.
+Start with your digital foundation first, so you can focus on using data to generate revenue instead of simply integrating and normalizing it.

-“One insurance advertiser leveraged a combination of data segments and retargeting to increase response by almost 300 per cent compared to untargeted campaigns,” says Fei Bian Goh, senior product manager of news at Fairfax.
-This unified platform and deep data unification enabled Fairfax to offer these types of successful programmes to other advertisers as well.
+“One insurance advertiser leveraged a combination of data segments and retargeting to increase response by almost 300 percent compared to untargeted campaigns,” says Fei Bian Goh, senior product manager of news at Fairfax.
+This unified platform and deep data unification enabled Fairfax to offer these types of successful programs to other advertisers as well.

-Unified data metrics can also unite your company across organisational silos so everyone is shooting for the same targets.
+Unified data metrics can also unite your company across organizational aislamiento so everyone is shooting for the same targets.

 “The same questions and goals have to be posed across the company.
 Ad ops can’t only think about ‘their’ KPI that may contradict the subscriber goals.
 The KPIs have to agree,” says Jennifer Cooper, director of media and entertainment strategy at Adobe.
 A digital marketing foundation can often provide the catalyst and framework to power this internal change.